Cray-HPE/docs-csm/update_product_stream/index.md

    * [Check for Latest Workarounds and Documentation Updates](#workarounds)
    * [Check for Field Notices about Hotfixes](#hotfixes)

-The topics in thie chapter need to be done as part of an ordered procedure so are shown here with numbered topics.
+The topics in this chapter need to be done as part of an ordered procedure so are shown here with numbered topics.

 ## Details